Why have one garlic parmesan wing when you can have the whole darn garlic parmesan chicken?!

 In a small bowl combine parmesan, garlic powder and parsley then set aside.

-Prepare the chicken.
-Rinse thoroughly with cold water, and remove any giblets from the cavity.
+Prepare the chicken and remove any giblets from the cavity.
 Cut away any large flaps of fat near the cavity opening then pat the whole bird dry with paper towel.

 Cut the lemon in half and stuff it and the garlic cloves inside the cavity.
 If you have any parsley stems left over you can stuff them in there too.